ferrous-systems/unsize-experiments/README.md

 - The design proposed here is (almost) maximally flexible, allowing most use cases to be covered at the expense of multiple unsizing traits by giving full control of how the unsizing happens.
 The `Unsize` trait hierarchy allows for bounding on certain requirements allowing safe implementations of `CoerceUnsized` with the new flexibilities in place.

-- While `StableUnsize` is required for `Box` to be unsize coercible and `FromMetadataUnsize` is required for trait upcasting due to raw pointers allowing it, the general `Unsize` trait might not necessarily be needed, if use cases like `Vec<T>: Unsize<[T]>` are deemed unnecessary.
+- While `FromMetadataUnsize` is required for `Box` to be unsize coercible and for trait upcasting due to raw pointers allowing it, the general `Unsize` trait might not necessarily be needed, if use cases like `Vec<T>: Unsize<[T]>` are deemed unnecessary.
 This would simplify the proposal significantly.

 - Alternatively, the design could be limited to the proposed `FromMetadataUnsize`, which is effectively today's `Unsize` trait with the addition of the `target_metadata` function.
 Doing so would still allow users to implement the trait and specifying how to derive the metadata from the source metadata opposed to having the compiler hardcode certain implementations of the trait.
 Introducing the other traits would then still be an option for the future, as they can be added as a supertrait of this trait with a corresponding blanket impl to prevent breakage.